Breaking Away: Plot

-When an Italian cycling team comes to town for an exhibition race, Dave is thrilled to compete with them.
-However, the Italians are annoyed by his challenge to their preordained victory and force him to crash, which disillusions him.
-He subsequently confesses his deception to Katherine, who is heartbroken.

-Dave's friends persuade him to join them in racing the Little 500.
-Ray privately tells his son how, when he was a young stonecutter, he was proud to help provide the material to construct the university though he never felt welcome on campus.
-Later, Dave runs into Katherine, who is leaving for a job in Chicago.
-They patch things up.
+An Italian cycling team comes to town for an exhibition race and are annoyed by Dave's challenge to their preordained victory.
+They force him to crash.
+Despite the disillusionment this causes him, Dave is persuaded by his friends to join them in racing the Little 500.
+Ray privately tells his son how, when he was a young stonecutter, he was proud to help build the university but never felt welcome on campus.
+Dave, having confessed his deception to Katherine, patches things up before she leaves for a job in Chicago.

-Dave, the only skilled cyclist among his friends, rides most of the Little 500 without a break unlike the other teams, which switch riders periodically.
-Nonetheless, he gains a small lead, but is injured in a crash and comes in for a change.
-Mike, Cyril, and Moocher take turns to the best of their ability, but the team falls behind.
-Finally, Dave has them tape his feet to the pedals, which commits him to finish the race himself, and makes up lost ground.
-On the last lap, he overtakes Rod (who is riding for the favored fraternity team) and wins.
+Dave, the only skilled cyclist among his friends, rides most of the Little 500 without a break unlike the other teams, which switch riders.
+He gains a small lead, but is injured in a crash and comes in for a change.
+Mike, Cyril, and Moocher are unable to keep pace with the field.
+Dave has his feet taped to the pedals, committing him to finish the race himself, makes up the lost ground, and overtakes Rod on the last lap to win, beating out Rod's favored fraternity team.

 Ray is proud of his son and takes to riding a bicycle himself for his health.
-Dave later enrolls at the university, where he meets a pretty French student.
-Soon, he is extolling to her the virtues of the Tour de France and of French cyclists.
+Dave enrolls at the university, where he extolls the virtues of the Tour de France and of French cyclists to a pretty French exchange student.
+His father shows a look of surprise and dismay when Dave says "Bonjour Papa" while bike riding with the French student.